Richard Dearlove: HM's civil service

-His tenure as the head of MI6 saw many events for the Service as well as tension with the Government over the evidence for war on Iraq.
-It has been suggested that many within the intelligence community were uneasy that their qualified judgements on Iraq's weapons of mass destruction were presented as hard facts in various dossiers (e.g. September Dossier & The Dodgy Dossier AKA Iraq Dossier).
+His tenure as head of MI6 saw many events for the Service as well as tension with the Government over the evidence for war on Iraq.
+It has been suggested that many within the intelligence community were uneasy that their qualified judgements on Iraq's weapons of mass destruction were presented as hard facts in various dossiers (e.g. the September Dossier and the Dodgy Dossier aka the Iraq Dossier).
 In July 2002, Dearlove privately told ministers that in the US "intelligence and facts were being fixed around the policy".

-The official Chilcot Report published in 2016 blamed Dearlove for presenting so-called "hot" intelligence about alleged weapons of mass destruction provided by an Iraqi with "phenomenal access" to high levels in the Iraqi government directly to Prime Minister, Tony Blair, without first confirming its accuracy.
+The official Chilcot Report published in 2016 criticised Dearlove for presenting so-called "hot" intelligence about alleged weapons of mass destruction provided by an Iraqi with "phenomenal access" to high levels in the Iraqi government directly to Prime Minister, Tony Blair, without first confirming its accuracy.
 The investigators found that references to this intelligence in government reports were over-certain and did not adequately stress uncertainties and nuance.
 The informant was later found to have been lying.
-The Chilcot report states that "personal intervention [by Dearlove] and its urgency gave added weight to a report that had not been properly evaluated and would have coloured the perception of ministers and senior officials".
+The Chilcot report stated that "personal intervention [by Dearlove] and its urgency gave added weight to a report that had not been properly evaluated and would have coloured the perception of ministers and senior officials".
 The day after the report was published, Blair conceded that he should have challenged such intelligence reports before relying on them to justify military action in Iraq.